scmschmidt/trento_checks_for_supportconfig/README.md

 > :bulb: This is a rewrite of the proof-of-value which final version can be found here: https://github.com/scmschmidt/trento_checks_for_supportconfig/releases/tag/pov-final

+> :bulb: This project targets primary support engineers working with supportconfigs, but can also be used to assist in Trento check development.
+See [Trento Check Development](Trento%20Check%20Development.md) for details.

+> :exclamation: This version works only with Wanda versions, where checks are in a separate container.
+  This should be the default since Trento 2.4.

 ## Prerequisites

 You need `git` (optional) as well as `docker` and `docker-compose` installed to run containers.